-Standard Measure Goal 1 Service providers dispensing medications ad- here to all local, state and federal regulations and maintain current licenses required to oper- ate as a medication dispensary in the State of Ohio.
+Standard Measure Goal 1 Service providers dispensing medications adhere to all local, state and federal regulations and maintain current licenses required to operate as a medication dispensary in the State of Ohio.
 Documentation of current pharmacy license for the State of Ohio is reviewed.
 100% 2 Service provider is enrolled in the Federal 340B Drug Pricing Program.
 Documentation of current 340B certification is reviewed.
 100% 3 Client file includes an assessment of presenting problem / need requiring EFA services.
-Documentation of eligibility and need evi- dent in the client chart.
+Documentation of eligibility and need evident in the client chart.
 80% 4 Client file includes a description of the date and type of EFA provided.
 Documentation of date and description of EFA drug(s) distributed evident in the client chart.
-80% 5 Drugs distributed under EFA are included on the approved local drug formulary or the agency has received prior-approval through the excep- tion request process with the Grantee.
+80% 5 Drugs distributed under EFA are included on the approved Ohio Drug Assistance Program formulary or the agency has received prior ap- proval through the exception request process with the Grantee.
 Documentation that distributed drug(s) is/are on the approved formulary or have received prior-approval evident in the client chart.
 80% 6 Client file includes documentation that a third party application was completed and is pending approval.
-Documentation of a third party payer appli- cation evident in the client chart.
+Documentation of a third party payer application evident in the client chart.
 80% 7 Client did not receive EFA services for longer than 90 days.
-Documentation that EFA services were lim- ited to 90 days or less evident in the client chart.
+Documentation that EFA services were limited to 90 days or less evident in the client chart.
 80% 8 Client is linked to medical care.
 Documentation that the client had at least one medical visit, viral load, or CD4 test within the measurement year evident in the client chart. (can be client report) 80% 9 Client had less than 200 copies/mL at last HIV Viral Load test during the measurement year.
 Documentation of viral load test outcomes evident through Cleveland TGA CAREWare Performance Measure.
 80%

-Indicates Local TGA Standard of Care All other standards derived from the HRSA/HAB National Monitoring Standards and/or the HRSA/HAB HIV Performance Measures
+Indicates Local TGA Standard of Care

+All other standards derived from the HRSA/HAB National Monitoring Standards and/or the HRSA/HAB HIV Performance Measures